 - One of the discussants provides a brief critique of the work to get us started.
 The author is given an opportunity to respond.
 Then the floor is opened for the other discussants and attendees to contribute.

 - Discussants must have read the paper and provide feedback to the author.
-We expect reciprocity in that authors should be willing to discuss someone else’s research in the future.
+I expect reciprocity in that authors should be willing to discuss someone else’s research in the future.

 - In addition to oral comments, discussants are encouraged to email written comments to the author after the workshop to communicate specialized knowledge (citations, technical points that could not be covered verbally) or to point out issues that did not receive sufficient attention during the workshop session.